 I've been printing directly from PhotoShop since 2006 with no problems.
 A few years back a problem developed which is perhaps unique to my computer operating system and the way Adobe handles paper profiles.
-My explorations and fixes to the problem are described below.
+My explorations and fixes to the problem are described below:

+I recently had a large job to print for a client and in the process found that my paper profiles yielded disastrous color.
+Initially I solved the problem by reverting to my printing methods first used in the year 2000.
+When I first started printing on inkjet with an Epson 1280, I devised a method that worked well then.
+This was before I was aware of paper profiles.
+I doubt they existed back then.
+First - I scanned a color checker chart and refined scanning tools to achieve a file that looked like the original on my crudely calibrated CRT monitor.
 Next - Once I achieved that I used the printer determines colors printing tool and selected Epson Color controls.
 I made several prints using the sliders for color, brightness and contrast until I got a print that looked like the file on the screen.
 Then I wrote down the slider settings used to create that print.
 I did this for each paper I was using and in effect created my own personal profile ( thus a closed loop system).

 So when this problem came to light in 2022, I decided that I had to go back to that method in order to complete the job at hand.
 Fortunately the first test using the color sliders came out perfect with minor adjustments using the target below.

+After doing some research and emailing several paper manufacturers, I learned that the fix was to upload and install the latest printer drivers.
+I did that and it worked.
+Then after a while the problem came back.
+I reinstalled the latest drivers again and the problem went away.
 Then it happened again and I noticed that the problem comes back immediately after a new version of Photoshop was installed.
 I tried using older versions and got the same problem.
 Lightroom wouldn't work either.
 On One didn't work either.
 Also the problem would come back with updates to the Mac operating system.
-Finally I installed the Canon Professional Print and Layout software along with the Epson Print Layout program and everything worked and continues to work.
+Finally I installed the Canon Professional Print and Layout software along with the Epson Print Layout program and Qimage One everything worked and continues to work.
 So the problem is totally the result of conflicts between the Mac OS and Adobe in the way they handle profiles.
 I suspect it's a case of double profiling.

 I recently re-installed the driver for our Epson P7000 which usually fixes the problem until Photoshop upgrades.
 This time I also updated the firmware on the printer.
 That appeared to solve other printing problems, but then when Photoshop upgraded, I tested printing from Photoshop and it still worked for the first time in over a year.
 However, I'm now addicted to Qimage One and Epson Print Layout, so will still not use Photoshop to print color in most cases.
 I'll let you know if the fix remains permanent.
 The problem may be getting better, but needless to say I don't trust it.
 Paper and ink are too expensive.
+Note: resetting print drivers and re-installing them helps, but often deletes all of your presets.

 The other helpful thing is to be aware that your file needs to have a colorspace linked to it.